Why Simulated Phishing Exercises Alone Aren’t Enough to Prevent Human Error

 Phishing Education Alone Doesn’t Stop People from Failing

-Hundreds of employees had just gone through multiple cybersecurity awareness trainings.
-They’d been reminded again and again of the golden rules:
+Hundreds of employees had just completed multiple cybersecurity trainings.
+Everyone had heard the golden rules—over and over again:

 Don’t click suspicious links.